Skip to content

 WAC 314-55-079WAC 314-55-035

 Receive trucks, count cases, set pars, dispose product — all on the same database your register reads from.
 Cycle counts schedule themselves so your end-of-month physical isn’t a fire drill.
-Waste log enforces WAC 314-55-079 triple-witness in code: three signatures or the disposal can’t close.
+Waste log enforces WAC 314-55-079 in code: a second employee signs off on the destruction or the disposal can’t close.
 Receiving auto-matches POs to invoices and surfaces vendor-license lapses (WAC 314-55-035) before you accept product you can’t legally sell.
 Par-levels and low-stock alerts tie back to velocity — when the system suggests a reorder, it’s reading the same shelf the budtender is.

 What’s in it